varigence/docs/bimlflex/trial-process/installing-bimlflex.md

 ### Enter product key

-Once the BimlFlex Excel based metadata editor is started for the first time, enter your Trial key to activate the product.
+Once the BimlFlex Excel based metadata editor is started for the first time, enter your trial key to activate the product.